chukwuagoziesolomon/bestie-server/DEPLOYMENT_MIGRATION_FIX.md

 This tells Django that the migration has been applied without actually running it.

 ## Files Changed
-- `bestyy/restaurant_features/product/migrations/0002_initial.py` - Updated to check for existing column
+- `bestyy/restaurant_features/product/migrations/0002_initial.py` - Updated to check for existing vendor_id column
+- `bestyy/core_features/user/migrations/0002_initial.py` - Updated to check for all existing foreign key columns
+- `bestyy/restaurant_features/order/migrations/0002_initial.py` - Updated to check for all existing foreign key columns

 ## Testing
 ✅ Tested locally with SQLite - Migration applies successfully